PaulDevelop/library-raml/README.md

 Generate RAML documents from annotated php source files.

-[RAML](http://raml.org/) is a modeling language for describing RESTful APIs and is a supplementary document that comes alongside the API.
+[RAML](http://raml.org/) is a modeling language for describing RESTful APIs and is a supplementary document that comes alongside with the API.
 To avoid a drifting apart of the implementation and it's documentation over time this library provides the ability to generate RAML documents based on the annotated source code files implementing the API.

 This does not solve the problem completely, because the annotations need to be kept up to date as well.
 In return they